gifale95/BERG/paper_analyses/pycortex_roi_labels/README.md

 For the encoding models trained on NSD, we plotted the results of some analyses on flattened cortical surfaces using [pycortex' fsaverage subject](https://figshare.com/articles/dataset/fsaverage_subject_for_pycortex/9916166).

-However, since the ROI surface labels of pycortex' fsaverage subject are based on templates, we replaced these labels with the [subject-defined ROI lebels provided in NSD](https://cvnlab.slite.page/p/X_7BBMgghj/ROIs).
+However, since the ROI surface labels of pycortex' fsaverage subject are based on templates, we replaced these labels with the [subject-defined ROI lebels provided in NSD](https://cvnlab.slite.page/p/X_7BBMgghj/ROIs) (using the Python scripts found in this GitHub directory, and Inkscape).

 To use these subject-specific ROI labels, copy the `./fsaverage_nsd_sub-0*/overlays.svg` files from this GitHub directory onto your local pycortex surface folder of the subject of interest (within an Anaconda environment, you should find this folder at: `../anaconda3/envs/env_name/share/pycortex/db/fsaverage_nsd_sub-0*/overlays.svg`).